RichardSlater/strawberry_pudding_craft_web/content/quests/index.md

 +++
 title = 'Quests'
-date = 2024-05-08T13:28:00Z
+date = 2024-05-08T12:28:00Z
 draft = false
+featured_image = 'images/hero-quests.png'
 type = 'page'
 layout = 'page'
-featured_image = 'images/hero-quests.png'
 menus = 'main'
 +++

-Quests are the the mechanism for how to earn Strawberries (🍓, our in-game currency).
+Quests are the mechanism for how to earn Strawberries (🍓, our in-game currency).
 To get started, you must visit the spawn town with the following command:

 ```
 /spawn spawn_town